 - 10:00.
 WG3 presentation: Anna Caroli and Nick Selby.
 (Slides)

 - 10:10.
 WG4 presentation: Thoralf Niendorf and Roz Simms.

 - 10:20.
 WG5 presentation: Marcos Wolf and Mitko Kostov.

 [11:00 – 13:00] Plenary Session 2: Scientific session.
 Oral presentations of collaborative work in progress or other renal MRI initiatives (10 min presentation + 5 min discussion).

 Moderator: Tim Leiner

 - 11:00.
 Prof. Ondrej Viklicky, MD, PhD: IKEM and the Kidney Transplantation Program.

 - 11:15.
-Anna Caroli: The US perspective - Report on the NIDDK renal imaging workshop, Bethesda. (file)
+Anna Caroli: The US perspective - Report on the NIDDK renal imaging workshop, Bethesda.
+(Slides)

 - 11:30.
-Nuria Garcia Fernandez: Early diagnosis and prognosis in DKD with ASL-MRI and serum metalloproteinase-10: A spanish multi-centre study. (file)
+Nuria Garcia Fernandez: Early diagnosis and prognosis in DKD with ASL-MRI and serum metalloproteinase-10: A spanish multi-centre study.
+(Slides)

 - 11:45.
 Lisa Jarl (Antaros): Experience from renal multicentre interventional trials.